yogeeshr/FleetHierarchyManager/README.md

 ## Extendability
 * Code is extensible if we need to pull more than 5 top DE;s as well
 * New type of employee can easily be added by adding a type to enum
+* Later if there is an entity called vehicle belongs to Delivery Executive - this can be added as composition to Employee class

 ## Code standars
 * No line is greater than 120 column long